Doctor of Laws: Czechia and Slovakia

-In the United Kingdom, Australia, New Zealand, and Europe, the degree is a higher doctorate usually awarded on the basis of exceptionally insightful and distinctive publications that contain significant and original contributions to the study of law.
-Some universities, such as the University of Oxford, award a Doctor of Civil Law degree instead.
-In South Africa the LL.D. is awarded based upon research and completion of a dissertation; the LL.D. may also be awarded as an honorary degree based upon contributions to society; see South Africa, below.

 Finland

 In Finland, the Doctor of Laws (Oikeustieteen tohtori, OTT; Juris doktor, JD) is the highest academic degree in law, based on 60 credits of course studies and, most importantly, successful completion of a doctoral dissertation.
 The dissertation usually takes the form of a monograph at least of 250 pages in length, or of a series of published articles.
 A successful oral disputation is also required.
 It usually takes at least four years to complete the degree.

 The degree of the Doctor of Laws does not qualify its holder for judicial offices.
 Instead, the degree of the Master of Laws (Oikeustieteen maisteri; Swedish uses the Juris magister) is the requirement for the membership of the Finnish Bar Association and for judicial offices.
 As the doctoral programs for the doctoral degree are, in principle, open for the holders of all master's degrees, the possession of the degree of the Doctor of Laws is not a guarantee for the possession of the Master of Laws degree.
 However, it is very seldom that someone who has not graduated in law graduates for a Doctor of Law.